-Two thirds (70%) of women who are currently experiencing or have been through the menopause said that what they know about the menopause was based on their own experience and the self-discovery that accompanies it (Figure 4).
+Two thirds (70%) of women who are currently experiencing or have been through the menopause said that what they know about the menopause was based on their own experience and the self- discovery that accompanies it (Figure 4).
 Only 1 in 3 have sought information from medical professionals with less than half (44%) turning to friends or families for support.
+70% menopausal women still feel "lonely", "invisible", "irrelevant" or "dispensable" - exactly the same proportion as in 2020.
 Interestingly, more women go to the internet to find out about menopause than medical professionals, despite 81% of women believing that doctors and the NHS have a responsibility to better educate or support women with the menopause.

-the picture painted by this simple analysis underlines the fact that women are for the most part, navigating the challenges of the menopause alone - resulting in the manifestation of feelings of isolation and invisibility while going through this period of their life.
+The picture painted by this simple analysis underlines the fact that women are for the most part, navigating the challenges of the menopause alone - resulting in the manifestation of feelings of isolation and invisibility while going through this period of their life.
 The inference is that women are silently covering up their symptoms and struggling on, with most not seeking help or sharing their experiences even with friends who may be experiencing the same isolation themselves.
 This is a societal problem which permeates medical professions, workplaces, families and personal relationships too.